ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 Test that you can access the Python Interpreter and pip from Windows Powershell or Command Prompt by checking the versions of Python and pip.
 Enter `python --version` and `pip --version`.
 Enter `pip list` to see the list of packages installed and their versions. pip is now the only package installed.
-As explained earlier, pip is used for installing and uninstalling other packages.
-When installing a package, pip identifies and installs any other packages that the package depends on.

 <kbd>
 <img src="./images/command_prompt_version.png" width="700" alt="Command Prompt">